On the instability of travelling wave solutions for the transport-Stokes equation: Introduction

-We first emphasize that, thanks to a classical scaling argument, any spherical patch initial density remains spherical with a constant velocity sedimentation that depends on the radius of the droplet.
-This shows the unstability of spherical patch solutions by perturbing such initial data with another spherical patch having a close radius.
+We first emphasize that, thanks to a classical scaling argument, any spherical patch of initial density remains spherical with a constant velocity sedimentation that depends on the radius of the droplet.
+This shows the instability of spherical patch solutions among probability measures in terms of the Wasserstein metric as well as the $L^1$ norm, see Proposition \ref{prop:instability_TS}.

-We consider next the case where we perturb initially the support of the droplet, this is done by considering the surface evolution of the droplet through a hyperbolic model derived in \cite{Mecherbet2020} in the case of axisymmetric initial domains $B_0$ that can be described through a spherical parametrization and investigate the linearized model around traveling wave solution.
-We investigate numerically the existence of real positive eigenvalues which shows the linear unstability of the hyperbolic model.
+We consider next the case where we initially perturb the support of the droplet.
+This is done by considering the surface evolution of the droplet $1_{B_0}$ through a hyperbolic model derived in~\cite{Mecherbet2020} in the case of axisymmetric initial domains $B_0$ that can be described through a spherical parametrization. { We develop and implement a numerical method to study the stability of the linearized model around the traveling wave solution, relying on the reformulation of the relevant eigenvalue problem as a fixed point problem (see Propositions~\ref{prop_T_lamda} and~\ref{prop_carac_fonction_propre_A}).
+The results that we obtain point out to the existence of a positive eigenvalue, hence to the instability of the spherical droplet in this context. }